-The department is responsible for regulating and overseeing various activities at facilities that manage solid waste.
-Solid waste landfills (disposal areas) are any areas used to dispose of solid waste from one or more residential household(s) or commercial, industrial, manufacturing, recreational or governmental operation(s).
-Each landfill is located, designed, built, operated, monitored, closed and maintained to make sure it follows federal and state laws and regulations.
+A solid waste landfill (disposal area) is any area used to dispose of solid waste from more than one residence or from any commercial, industrial, manufacturing, recreational or governmental operation.
 Landfills accept and manage various types of waste for disposal, in order to prevent the waste materials from harming public health or the environment.

 *Also available is a list of Missouri facilities currently operating as solid waste processing facilities.